jedavies-dev/kiss-ppc64le/README.md

 ### GRUB

-GRUB does not build currently.
-However, it does not need to be installed to boot.
-All skiboot parses the file /boot/grub/grub.cfg directly, so you just need to put something in here.
-This is what I have - you can use this by replacing the UUID and root partition with your own (see /dev/disk/by-uuid):
+You don't need GRUB, or any other additional bootloader to boot your KISS installation on the TalosII/Blackbird.
+Petitboot parses the file /boot/grub/grub.cfg directly to look for kernels, so you just need to put something in here.
+This is what I have - you can use this by replacing the root partition with your own:

     menuentry 'KISS Linux' {
-            search --no-floppy --fs-uuid --set=root b1eccc43-ba54-440a-aeb3-ea50ce08d8fe
-            insmod part_gpt
-            insmod ext2
             linux /boot/vmlinux root=/dev/nvme0n1p2 ro
     }